Resources for Faculty & Staff

 These discussions can stand alone or can be facilitated prior to a PGCC presentation.
 If you'd like to schedule a classroom presentation please use our Presentation Request Form or call 831-582-3969.

-Colleges are welcome to provide this video to faculty, along with the PowerPoint presentation and video transcript.
-Colleges may also use the Presentation Request Form to request HWS representatives to introduce the video and be available for Q&A.
+Colleges and departments may use the Presentation Request Form to request HWS representatives to present on PGCC services and be available for Q&A.